PERCE-NEIGE/footnote-style/README.md

 # Footnote Stylist

+**If the menu options do not appear in a shared document, please go to "Add-Ons" --> "Manage Add-Ons", click the "Manage" button for Footnote Stylist and choose "Use in this document".
+You may need to refresh the document.**

 An add-on for Google Docs, written in Google Scripts, that allows footnotes to be styled in one go.
 The styling options are:

 - Font Size